CyberBeeDesign/jammming/README.md

 - 📝 Name and rename your playlist
 - 💾 Save the playlist directly to your Spotify account
 - 🎛 Seamless integration with Spotify's Web API
+- 🗂 Manage saved playlists locally with options to edit, delete, or expand playlists

 ## 🛠 Built With